 We are also legally required to carry out checks on individuals who give us large donations, to comply with our duties in respect of anti-money laundering legislation and the prevention of fraud.

-5. St John Cymru-Wales Training Company Limited
+5. St John Ambulance Cymru Training

 When you purchase an item from our online shop, we may collect certain information from you – including your name, address, phone number, email address, Gift Aid status, marketing preferences, and payment details – so that we can process your purchase or contact you if we have any queries regarding your purchase.